 Highwind Warfleet Collection - Guide

 This is a Guide and Collection of the most recent variants and updates to the ship-classes of the Highwind Fleet.
 These ships are all up to date with the latest technology, and are designed for Survival.
 Within this guide are both the Fleet Manual and Pilot Manual.
 Any new ships I upload will be added to this list.
 All conveyor lines are hooked up and the ships are ready for any creative and/or survival game.
-There may be some issues with the controls as these blueprints are direct conversions from the Steam Workshop, and the developers might not have things working properly.
-I will try to fix this in the future if the developers can't correct the problem.
+Unfortunately, I have no way of fixing or updating the controls for Xbox, hopefully the developers can fix this someday.

 No mods or scripts are required for any of these ships.